demisto/content-docs/docs/incidents/incident-jobs.md

 ---
 You can create scheduled events in Cortex XSOAR using jobs.
 Jobs are triggered either by time-triggered events or feed-triggered events.
 For example, you can define a feed-triggered job to trigger a playbook when a specified TIM feed finishes a fetch operation for new indicators.
 Or you can schedule a time-triggered job that runs nightly and removes expired indicators.

-For a full tutorial on using jobs to trigger playbooks,
+For a better understanding of how jobs are implemented to trigger playbooks, read the [tutorial for adding indicators to a SIEM](../tutorials/tutorial-playbook-TIM-EDL)

 ## Create a Job